 - Use overripe bananas.
 If your bananas don't have brown spots on them, they are not ready to be used for this banana cake.
 Brown or yellow bananas with brown speckles will yield more sweetness and a more intense flavor.

 - Don't overbake or underbake.
 Every oven is different, hence the variance in bake time.
 For best results, position a rack in the middle of the oven and fully preheat before baking the cake.
 Check the cake at 25 minutes.
 If the cake jiggles, set the timer for an additional 5 minutes.
-If the cake looks set, test with a toothpick.
+If the cake looks set, test it with a toothpick.
 If the toothpick is dry remove the cake, if it is wet bake for an additional 2 minutes and recheck until fully set.

 It is CRUCIAL to use ripe bananas for the best flavor.
 However, if your bananas are not ripe you can roast them to bring out their sweetness and soften them quickly.
 Place unpeeled bananas on a parchment-lined baking sheet and bake for 30-40 minutes at 300 degrees Fahrenheit, or until the skins on the banana are fully browned.
-Allow to cool, peel and use in the banana cake recipe as directed.
+Allow to cool, peel, and use in the banana cake recipe as directed.

 Not at all.
 This cake is delicious without the cream cheese icing, but the tanginess of the cream cheese is the perfect contrast to the sweet banana cake.